EFL steps up involvement in Derby County sale

 Kirchner was named as preferred bidder by Quantuma on 6 April.
 They reached a sale and purchase agreement with him on 16 May and extended a period of exclusivity on two occasions.

-Despite providing proof of funding to the EFL and passing the governing body's owners and directors' test, Texas-based Kirchner has not transferred the funds that would allow the deal to be completed.
+Despite providing proof of funding to the EFL and passing the governing body's owners' and directors' test, Texas-based Kirchner has not transferred the funds that would allow the deal to be completed.

 Derby, who were relegated from the Championship last season, have just five first-team players left on their books for the 2022-23 League One campaign.